Business, Management, and Entrepreneurship

 In addition to learning the fundamentals of accounting, finance, marketing, economics, and statistics, students acquire the ability to read, comprehend, and interpret the internal and external flow of events impacting an organization.
 You will develop your skills in critical reasoning, communication, research, and strategic planning—skills that characterize the far-thinking and effective organizational leader and manager.
 A key focus here is on developing people skills and responsiveness to an organization’s stakeholders.
-Our courses in business and entrepreneurship are offered as full-time programs during the day and part-time evening and weekend programs.
+Our courses in business and entrepreneurship are offered as full-time programs during the day and part-time programs during evenings and weekends.

 As a student at Evergreen, you'll select from programs like the ones listed here to build your own education.
 While there are no specific course requirements, you can choose to develop an Area of Emphasis with help from advisors and faculty.

-- Practice of Organic Agriculture: Spring, Summer (Freshmen - Senior)
+- Practice of Organic Farming: Spring, Summer (Freshmen - Senior)

 Facilities and Resources